Humanities Honors Program

 WHAT IS THE HUMANITIES HONORS PROGRAM?

-The Honors Program of the School of Humanities is a two-year, upper-division program designed to challenge exceptional students from all majors by providing special opportunities for intellectual growth in an interdisciplinary setting.
+The Humanities Honors Program is a two-year, upper-division program designed to challenge exceptional students from all majors by providing special opportunities for intellectual growth in an interdisciplinary setting.
 Honors students benefit from small seminars, individual faculty attention, peer support, and the chance to pursue independent research.
 They think deeply about the meaning and value of humanistic inquiry and thus actively shape its future while honing their skills as thinkers, writers, and citizens of the world.